tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-for-safire.md

 ## Test it works

-If you go to the Federations tab of your SimpleSAMLphp web page, you should find a "Metarefresh: fetch metadata" link at the bottom.
+If you go to the Federations tab of your SimpleSAMLphp admin portal, you should find a "Metarefresh: fetch metadata" link at the bottom.
 This will allow you to test that metarefresh can correctly fetch SAFIRE's metadata.
 Once you've run it, you should see entries in your remote metadata corresponding to the Federation.

 If the cron module is correctly refreshing your metadata you should see log entries like this in SimpleSAMLphp's log: